minqiaowang/hybrid-adg-apac/deploy-adg-lvm/deploy-adg-lvm.md

 SUCCESS   (status updated 42 seconds ago)
 ```

-if there is a warning message, Warning: ORA-16809: multiple warnings detected for the member.
-You can wait serveral minutes and show configuration again.
+if there is a warning message, `Warning: ORA-16809: multiple warnings detected for the member.` or `Warning: ORA-16854: apply lag could not be determined.` You can wait serveral minutes and show configuration again.

 Now, the Hybrid Data Guard is ready.
 The standby database is in mount status.